apache/couchdb/src/docs/src/api/database/find.rst

         }

 .. warning::
-    It's always recommended that you create an appropriate index when deploying in production.
+    It is always recommended that you create an appropriate index when deploying in production.

 Most selector expressions work exactly as you would expect for the given